 Ingredients for Keto Cowboy Cookies:

-Since we’re taking the low-carb approach to this treat, we’re replacing regular flour with almond flour, and using sugar-free brown sugar (for that richer flavor).
+Almond Flour: Since we’re taking the low-carb approach to this treat, we’re replacing regular flour with almond flour.
+I recommend using finely-ground almond flour for the best results.

-As I mentioned earlier, traditional cowboy cookies include oats, but oats contain a decent amount of carbs.
+Oat Fiber: As I mentioned earlier, traditional cowboy cookies include oats, but oats contain a decent amount of carbs.
 So what’ll we do to lower the net carbs?

 I recently heard about oat fiber, which is exactly as it sounds.
 It’s the fiber from the oats only, thereby removing the carbohydrate and leaving you with an oaty flavor.